piyushagarwal08/Adhoc-ST-2019-/DAY17.md

   * git reset --hard commit-sequence-given-in-log -> used to change the commit state
   * git push origin branch-name - > push the committed data into given branch name
   * git checkout branch-name -> change the branch being used
+  * git branch -a - > shows new branches added on repo but didn't recieved on cloning

    **commit only after coming back to normal time**

 ## ML on AWS